-The Framework Plan provides a vision for the residential expansion of Bennettsbridge over a long term, 12 year period.
+The area subject to the Framework Plan will cater for the expansion of Bennettsbridge over the long term.
 The framework is therefore further split into two phases.
-Phase 1 is to provide expansion areas within the period of this Local Area Plan and Phase 2 should be considered when all lands of Phase 1 have been developed, but in any event no earlier than the next LAP period (beyond 2014).
+Phase 1 is to provide expansion areas within the period of this Local Area Plan and Phase 2 should be considered when all lands of Phase 1 have been developed, but in any event no earlier than the next LAP period (beyond 2015).
+A maximum of 3.5 hectares of residential land will be provided in the first phase, which will be for the lifetime of this plan.
+The quantum and phasing will be revised at the review of this plan post 2015.